 Public health nurses provide education to the child and parent/s regarding eradication and prevention of head lice.
 Nurses will instruct the parent on methods to remove head lice and nits in order for the child to return to school.
 Appointments are highly encouraged and donations are accepted.

 Wyandot County Public Health provides child safety seats and booster seats to eligible low-income families through the Ohio Buckles Buckeyes Program for a minimal fee.
 The overall goal is to increase the availability of child safety seats for families who could not otherwise afford them and to increase correct installation and proper use of child safety seats.
 For more information on this program and how to apply, click here.

 Wyandot County Public Health is designated by the County Commissioners as the Tuberculosis Control Unit for Wyandot County.
 The health department provides TB testing for clients as a requirement for their employment, school, or by request.
 Education and follow-up are provided by the public health nurses for individuals who have a significant (positive) skin test.
 Assistance is available for the payment for chest x-rays, lab tests, and medication for those in need.
 There is a charge for this test.

 Wyandot County Public Health will do pregnancy testing by request of the client.
 An appointment is recommended, but not required.
-The cost for this test is based on the individual’s income using a sliding fee scale.
 If the client has Medicaid, a copy of current Medicaid card must be presented.

 Wyandot County Public Health offers immunization clinics in Upper Sandusky and Carey.
 Please contact the health department at 419-294-3852 during regular hours of operation to schedule an appointment.
 Our agency's goal is to have 90% of all children "up to date" with their immunizations by the age of 24 months.